chnyuxuan/BOIN-CX/README.md

 # BOIN-CX

-Bayesian Optimal INterval Design Extensions for Drug-Combination Phase I Clinical Trials (BOIN-CX)
+Bayesian Optimal INterval Design Extensions for Dual-Agent Dose-Escalation study with Selected Dose Combinations (BOIN-CX)

 ### Instructions to download and install